kenwilcox/cute-possum-parser/README.md

 ## Example

-We want to convert the JSON file:
+We want to convert the JSON:

 ```JSON
 {